 Today is the birthday of Gottlieb Heileman (January 6, 1824-February 19, 1878).
-He was born “in Kirchheim unter Teck, Württemberg, Germany” and the founder of the G. Heileman Brewing Company in La Crosse, Wisconsin, in 1858.
+He was born “in Kirchheim unter Teck, Württemberg, Germany” and was the founder of the G. Heileman Brewing Company in La Crosse, Wisconsin, in 1858.

 Here’s how the brewery was described in “100 Years of Brewing,” published in 1903.